johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_logs.rst

     Number of the most recent lines to show.

 :cli:synopsis:`-f, --follow`
-    Show log's tail and the continue watching for the new entries.
+    Shows log's tail and continues watching for new entries.